 BS: Short answer, I’m an aesthetic doctor who has administered more than 30,000 treatments of injectable wrinkle reducers and fillers.
 And yes, sometimes I point those needles at myself.
 [When it comes to my clients,] I am proud to be known for [my technique].
 Injectables in the right hands [can] make a tremendous aesthetic difference.

 [Editor’s note: Injectable wrinkle reducers temporarily smooth the look of moderate to severe wrinkles in certain areas of the face, including the forehead, frown lines, and crow’s feet.
 Injectable filler is a temporary treatment that adds volume via hyaluronic acid to areas of the face such as the lips, cheeks, and laugh lines.
 Like any medical treatment, both injectable wrinkle reducers and injectable fillers have potential risks and side effects.
-Talk to a doctor to see if they’re right for you.
+Talk to a licensed provider to see if they’re right for you.
 And learn more by chatting now with a trained aesthetic specialist.]

 Spotlyte: If you were not a doctor and owned your own skincare line, what would you do?